 This may sound like the kind of treatment that costs a fortune at a fancy spa but the good news is you can give yourself a hydrotherapy treatment at home in your shower.
 All you have to do is alternate between hot and cold water 5 or 6 times.
 When you stand under hot water, blood rushes to your skin oxygenating tissue as it flows.
 When you switch to cold water the blood diverts back to your internal organs, taking waste products with it.
 Be careful – You don’t need to be too extreme with the temperatures to get blood moving and feel an energy boost.

-Saunas use the same principal and the Scandinavians who follow their sauna with a plunge in cold water and a vigorous massage are certainly on to something.
-Which brings us to….
+Saunas use the same principle and the Scandinavians who follow their sauna with a plunge in cold water and a vigorous massage are certainly on to something.
+Which brings us to…

 Not only is massage a great way to relax but the pushing, kneading, and pulling all help increase circulation.
-As the massage therapist presses down she moves blood in a congested area and when she releases pressure new blood flows in to replenish this.
+As a massage therapist presses down, they move blood in the congested areas, and when they release pressure, new blood flows in to replenish this.
 By squeezing and kneading a muscle the massage therapist helps release lactic acid and improves the circulation of lymph.

 Whilst vigorous exercise does get the blood pumping, slow stretching can also improve circulation by lengthening and oxygenating muscles.
 Yoga or tai qi are ideal exercises to promote healthy circulation but remember you can stretch anytime and anywhere.
 So get up from your desk and bend back as far as is comfortable then reach forward and touch your toes.
 Twist your torso left and right and bend from side to side.
 Don’t worry about having great technique, just stretch as far as it is comfortable.

 In Chinese medicine leafy green vegetables are said to move qi because of their beneficial effect on the liver.
-However, they contain vitamin K which helps blood to clot and so if your are taking blood thinning medication your doctor may ask you to limit your intake of vitamin K. Cayenne and ginger are both warming and increase blood flow and turmeric, which is used as a medicinal herb in China and is often found in curries, is an anti-inflammatory anti-oxidant as well as a natural blood thinner.
-Your circulation also benefits when you eat foods rich in omega 3 fatty acids such as salmon, nuts and seeds.
+However, they contain vitamin K which helps blood to clot and so if you are taking the blood-thinning medication your doctor may ask you to limit your intake of vitamin K. Cayenne and ginger are both warming and increase blood flow and turmeric, which is used as a medicinal herb in China and is often found in curries, is an anti-inflammatory anti-oxidant as well as a natural blood thinner.
+Your circulation also benefits when you eat foods rich in omega 3 fatty acids such as salmon, nuts, and seeds.

 Remember to drink plenty of water.
 People who are chronically dehydrated can suffer circulatory problems.